 Graduate Faculty Representative.
 A Graduate Faculty Representative (GFR) will be assigned to serve on the second oral examination.
 For second examinations, a typed copy of the written examination, including questions, the student’s responses, together with a statement of the program’s examination format, policies, and procedures, must be presented to the GFR no less than one week before the oral portion of the exam.

 Failure.
 A student who fails the candidacy examination twice is not allowed an additional examination.
 After two unsatisfactory attempts at the candidacy examination (including the second candidacy examination), a student is not permitted to be a PhD or DMA candidate in the same or in any other graduate program in the affiliated college(s) at this university.
 A notation of dismissal will be posted to the student’s academic record and further registration will not be allowed.
-Such students can seek admission to a master’s degree program at this university by utilizing the transfer of graduate program procedure and securing a support letter from the Graduate Studies Committee Chair of the proposed master’s program.
+Such students can seek admission to the master’s degree program by utilizing the transfer of graduate program procedure and securing a support letter from the Graduate Studies Committee Chair of the proposed master’s program.

 Review.
 On written appeal by the student or a member of her or his candidacy examination committee, the Graduate School Grievance Committee will review that student’s candidacy examination to ensure its conformity to Graduate School rules and to determine if it was conducted fairly and without prejudice to the student.
 The Graduate Council has established review procedures (